-For TAP funding, only bicycle facility projects are eligible.
-The eligibility criteria for bicycle and pedestrian facilities listed on pp. 7-9 of the Illinois Transportation Enhancements Program (ITEP) 2013 Guidelines Manual will also apply to CMAP's TAP program.
-Some cost items will not be eligible for TAP funding even if the overall project is approved.
+For TAP-L funding, only bicycle facility projects are eligible.
+The bicycle facility should serve a transportation purpose and not be solely a recreational facility.
+Some cost items will not be eligible for TAP-L funding even if the overall project is approved.
 Examples of cost items that will not be approved include trash bins, picnic tables, campgrounds, and general park facilities.
+More information on eligible and ineligible cost items is available on pages 8-10 of IDOT's ITEP 2016 Guidelines Manual, http://tinyurl.com/ITEPManual.